MieuxVoter/majority-judgment-cli/README.md

 ### Balancing

-Majority Judgment, to stay fair, requires tallies to be balanced ; all proposals must have received the same amount of judgments.
+Majority Judgment, to stay fair, requires tallies to be balanced ; **all proposals must have received the same amount of judgments**.

-If your tally is not balanced, you may use a default judgment strategy:
+If your tally is not balanced, you may use a _default judgment strategy_:

     mj example.csv --default 0
     mj example.csv --default excellent